MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 * I wanted to take it to the next level so I took some classes.
     * *Feel free to bring up App Academy if they ask for details.
 Also mention online courses like Ruby Monk.*
 * I've now built two games in Javascript and one full-stack web app using Bootstrap and Rails.

-*Note: if you finished college more than 4 years ago, your life story starts with your first job after graduation (unless you did something really cool before).*

 ## Questions to expect